-\sim \searrow

-Schools should collect and maintain accurate data for each student on their education, training or employment destinations for at least three years after they leave the school.
-4.Linking curriculum learning to careers All teachers should link curriculum learning with careers.
-STEM subject teachers should highlight the relevance of STEM subjects for a wide range of future career paths.
-By the age of 14, every student should have had the opportunity to learn how the different STEM subjects help people to gain entry to, and be more effective workers within, a wide range of careers.
-5.Encounters with employers and employees Every student should have multiple opportunities to learn from employers about work, employment and the skills that are valued in the workplace.
-This can be through a range of enrichment activities including visiting speakers, mentoring and enterprise schemes.
-Every year, from the age of 11, students should participate in at least six meaningful encounter with an employer.
-A 'meaningful encounter' is one in which the student has an opportunity to learn about what work is like or what it takes to be successful in the workplace.
-6.Experiences of workplaces Every student should have first-hand experiences of the workplace through work visits, work shadowing and/or work experience to help their exploration of career opportunities, and expand their networks.
+additional needs of vulnerable and disadvantaged pupils, young people with SEND and those who are absent.
+Schools should keep systematic records of the participation of pupils in all aspects of their careers programme, including the individual advice given to each pupil, and any subsequent agreed decisions.
+For pupils who change schools during the secondary phase, information about participation and the advice given previously should be integrated into a pupil's records, where this information is made available.
+Records should begin to be kept from the first point of contact or from the point of transition.
+All pupils should have access to these records and use them ahead of any key transition points to support their next steps and career development.
+Schools should collect, maintain and use accurate data for each pupil on their aspirations, intended and immediate education, and training or employment destinations to inform personalised support.
+Schools should use sustained and longer-term destination data as part of their evaluation process 4.
+Linking curriculum learning to careers As part of the school's programme of careers education, all teachers should link curriculum learning with careers.
+Subject teachers should highlight the progression routes for their subject and the relevance of the knowledge and skills developed in their subject for a wide range of career pathways. and use alumni to support their careers programme.
+Every year, in every subject, every pupil should have opportunities to learn how the knowledge and skills developed in that subject helps people to gain entry to, and be more effective workers within, a wide range of careers.
+Careers should form part of the school's ongoing staff development programme for teachers and all staff who support pupils.
+5. Encounters with employers and employees Every pupil should have multiple opportunities to learn from employers about work, employment and the skills that are valued in the workplace.
+This can be through a range of enrichment opportunities, including visiting speakers, mentoring and enterprise Every year, from the age of 11, pupils should participate in at least one meaningful encounter with an employer.

+schemes, and could include pupils' own part-time employment where it exists.
+6. Experiences of workplaces Every pupil should have first-hand experiences of workplaces to help their exploration of career opportunities and expand their networks.
 By the age of 16, every student should have had at least one experience of a workplace, additional to any part-time jobs they may have.
 By the age of 18, every student should have had one further such experience, additional to any part-time jobs they may have.
-7.Encounters with further and higher education All students should understand the full range of learning opportunities that are available to them.
+7. Encounters with further and higher education All students should understand the full range of learning opportunities that are available to them.
 This includes both academic and vocational routes and learning in schools, colleges, universities and in the workplace.
-By the age of 16, every student should have had a meaningful encounter with providers of the full range of learning opportunities, including Sixth Forms, colleges, universities and apprenticeship providers.
-This should include the opportunity to meet both staff and students.
+By the age of 16, every pupil should have had meaningful experiences of workplaces.
+By the age of 18, every pupil should have had at least one further meaningful experience.
+8. Personal guidance All pupils should understand the full range of learning opportunities that are available to them, including academic, technical and vocational routes.
+This should incorporate learning in schools, colleges, independent training providers (ITPs), universities and in the workplace.
+By the age of 16, every pupil should have had meaningful encounters with providers of the full range of learning opportunities, including sixth forms, colleges, universities and ITPs.
+By the age of 18, all pupils who are considering applying to higher education should have had at least two visits to higher education providers to meet staff and learners.

-By the age of 18, all students who are considering applying for university should have had at least two visits to universities to meet staff and students.
-A 'meaningful encounter' is one in which the student has an opportunity to explore what it is like to learn in that environment.
-8.Personal guidance Every student should have opportunities for guidance interviews with a career adviser, who could be internal (a member of school staff) or external, provided they are trained to an appropriate level.
-These should be available whenever significant study or career choices are being made.
-Every student should have at least one such interview by the age of 16, and the opportunity for a further interview by the age of 18.